-The following eight options are intended to complement the four principal options.
+The following eight options are intended to complement the five principal options.
 In certain cases, the following option(s) enhance state processes to better carry out the objectives of the 2005 law, or they mitigate certain effects of the current law, including proposed modifications to that law.

 5. Accept a driver's license from another state having a sales tax of 3% or greater when registering a motor vehicle.
-If Option 2, 3, or 4 are selected, consider extending those driver's licenses acceptable for licensing a vehicle in Washington, to include licenses from states which impose a sales tax of 3% or greater.
+If Options 2, 3, or 4 are selected, consider extending those driver's licenses acceptable for licensing a vehicle in Washington, to include licenses from states which impose a sales tax of 3% or greater.
 Residents of those states are not eligible for the nonresident retail sales tax exemption.

 - a.
 Consistent with current objective of minimizing retention of out-of-state drivers licenses from states that have minimal or no sales taxes. - b.
-Provides more latitude for agents processing vehicle registrations involving new residents from certain states. - c.
+Provides more latitude for agents processing vehicle registrations involving new residents from certain states.

+c.
 Consistent with current state policy of persons from states having a 3% or greater sales tax are not eligible for the nonresident sales tax exemption.

 - a.
 Continues the existing approach which cannot be fully enforced due to resources not being available to verify the driver license information being presented. - b.
 Does not address the current deficiencies related to the customer experience or satisfaction with the current Washington State vehicle registration process. - c.
-Does not increase education to inform the public on the requirement and process for obtaining a Washington State driver license and vehicle registrations within 30 days after establishing residency. - d.
-Does not improve the existing prosecution of violators or law enforcement fines.
+Does not increase education to inform the public on the requirement and process for obtaining a Washington State driver license and vehicle registrations within 30 days of establishing residency. - d.
+Does not improve the existing prosecution of violators.

 - a.
 The current process could work more effectively with integration of driver license and vehicle license databases.
-However, the Department of Licensing reports that development of this system will take 5 to 7 years and is estimated to cost approximately \$60 million. - 6.
+However, the Department of Licensing reports that development of this system will take 5 to 7 years and is estimated to cost approximately \$60 million. - b.
+In 2012, there were 140,000 driver's licenses issued to people from other states.
+111,000 or 79% were issued to people from states with a sales tax greater than 3% and 29,000 or 21% were issued to people from states with less than a 3% sales tax.
+Of those 29,000, 18,000 were from Oregon and 2,700 were from Montana.
+Other states with a sales tax less than 3% are Alaska, Colorado, Delaware, New Hampshire, and Utah.
+These numbers reflect driver's license renewals, However, it is likely that the number of vehicle registrations approximates these numbers. - 6.
 Increase enforcement efforts.
 Improve education and enforcement of 30-day WSDL and vehicle licensing law by state and local law enforcement.

-a.
-Could act as a deterrent for persons considering retaining their out-of-state driver's license in order to purchase goods tax free in Washington.
+- a.
+Could act as a deterrent for persons considering retaining their out-of-state driver's license in order to purchase goods tax free in Washington. - b.

-- b.
 May speed up collection of driver license and vehicle registration revenues due to earlier compliance. - c.
 Increases sale tax collections due to a reduction of persons able to claim the sales tax exemption. - d.
 Could provide indirect education through enforcement efforts. - e.
 Shifts enforcement responsibility to the more appropriate entity law enforcement rather than County Auditors and Subagents. - f.
 Re-focuses emphasis on sales and use tax collections which is the end strategy to reduce tax evasion.

-- a.
-May require additional law enforcement resources, or a shift in existing law enforcement resources from other areas. - b.
+a.
+May require additional law enforcement resources, or a shift in existing law enforcement resources from other areas.

+b.
 Law enforcement may be issuing more fines instead of verbal warnings, and the traffic stop will take longer due to completing the written citation.